-Condition No. Title Compliance Status (Put √in the appropriate column) Remarks (if any) Complied Not complied 1.5 (xv) The system of internal control is sound in design and has been effectively implemented and monitored \checkmark 1.5 (xvi) There are no significant doubts upon the company's ability to continue as a going concern.
-If the company is not considered to be a going concern, the fact along with reason thereof should be disclosed. ✓ 1.5 (xvii) Significant deviations from the last years operating results of the issuer company shall be highlighted and the reasons thereof should be explained \checkmark 1.5 (xviii) Key operating and financial data of at least preceding 5 (five) years shall be summerized \checkmark 1.5 (xix) If the company has not declared dividend (Cash or Stock) for the year, the reasons should be given Not applicable 1.5 (xx) The number of Board meetings held during the year and attendance by each director shall be disclosed \checkmark 1.5 (xxi) The pattern of the shareholding shall be reported to disclose the aggregate number of shares held by: ~ Parent/Subsidiary/Associated Companies and other related parties (name wise details); \checkmark Directors, Chief Executive Officer, Company Secretary, Chief Financial Officer, Head of Internal Audit and their spouses and minor children (name wise details) √ c.
-Executives (top 5 salaried employees, other than Director, CEO, CFO, CS, Head of Internal Audit) \checkmark d.
-Shareholders holding ten percent (10%) or more voting interest in the company (name wise details) \checkmark 1.5 (xxii) Company shall disclose the following information in case of appointment /re-appointment of a director: a.
-A brief resume of the Director \checkmark b.
-Nature of his/her expertise in specific functional ares c.
-Directorship in other companies and membership at Board Committees \checkmark 2 CHIEF F AUDIT / INANCIAL OFFICER (CFO), HEAD OF INTERNAL IND COMPANY SECRETARY (CS) 2.1 The company shall appoint a CFO, a Head of Internal Audit and a Company Secretary.
-Board of Directors should clearly define their respective roles, responsibilities and duties. ✓ 2.2 The CFO and CS shall attend the Board meetings, they should not attend such part of Board meeting, which involves consideration of an agenda item relating to their personal matters \checkmark 3 AUDIT (COMMITTEE 3 (i) Company shall have an Audit Committee as a sub-committee of the Board of Directors ~
+Condition No. Title Compliance Status (Put √ in the Remarks (if any) appropriate column) Remarks (if any) Complied Not complied - 1.5 (xv) The system of internal control is sound in design and has been effectively implemented and monitored √ 1.5 (xvi) There are no significant doubts upon the company's ability to continue as a going concern.
+If the company is not considered to be a going concern, the fact along with reason thereof should be disclosed V 1.5 (xvii) Significant deviations from the last years operating results of the issuer company shall be highlighted and the reasons thereof should be explained V 1.5 (xviii) Key operating and financial data of at least preceding 5 (five) years shall be summarized √ 1.5 (xix) If the company has not declared dividend (Cash or Stock) for the year, the reasons should be given V Not Applicable 1.5 (xx) The number of Board meetings held during the year and attendance by each director shall be disclosed √ 1.5 (xxi) The pattern of the shareholding shall be reported to disclose the aggregate number of shares held by: \checkmark a.
+Parent/Subsidiary/Associated Companies and other related parties (name wise details); √ b.
+Directors, Chief Executive Officer, Company Secretary, Chief Financial Officer, Head of Internal Audit and their spouses and minor children (name wise details) \checkmark c.
+Executives (top 5 salaried employees, other than Director, CEO, CFO, CS, Head of Internal Audit) V d.
+Shareholders holding ten percent (10%) or more voting interest in the company (name wise details) V 1.5 (xxii) Company shall disclose the following information in case of appointment /re-appointment of a director: V a.
+A brief resume of the Director √ b.
+Nature of his/her expertise in specific functional areas √ c.
+Directorship in other companies and membership at Board Committees √ 2 CHIEF FINANCIAL OFFICER (CFO), HEAD OF INTERNAL AUDIT AND COMPANY SECRETARY (CS) 2.1 The company shall appoint a CFO, a Head of Internal Audit and a Company Secretary.
+Board of Directors should clearly define their respective roles, responsibilities and duties.
+V 2.2 The CFO and CS shall attend the Board meetings, they should not attend such part of Board meeting, which involves consideration of an agenda item relating to their personal matters V 3 AUDIT COMMITTEE 3(i) Company shall have an Audit Committee as a sub-committee of the Board of Directors V